 Working directly with different fabric suppliers and coaters we can keep adapting the fabric until it passes all our stringent tests.
 If the water resistance is not high enough after artificial ageing we can add another layer.
 If the abrasion resistance on the outside is not good enough we can change that too.

-Today all fabrics are breathable so the choice comes down more to the handle and feel.
-This in turn is affected by the weight, density of the weave, and whether the proofing is a coating or laminate.
+Today all fabrics are breathable so the choice comes down to the handle and feel, which is affected by the weight, density of the weave, and whether the proofing is a coating or laminate.

-Coatings are the more traditional approach.
-A Polyurethane based resin is spread onto a woven fabric, a bit like butter is spread onto toast.
+Coatings are a more traditional approach to proofing a garment.
+A Polyurethane based resin is spread onto a woven fabric.
 It first has to fill in the weave undulations to seal it and then build up a layer that covers it all evenly.
-Finally the fabric is dipped into a solution of Teflon® for water repellency on the exterior.
+Finally, the fabric is dipped into a DWR solution for water repellence on the exterior.

 Laminates are a more recent development.
-A laminated waterproof fabric is made by spreading the coating resin onto a long roll of non absorbent paper.
+A laminated waterproof fabric is made by spreading the coating resin onto a long roll of non-absorbent paper.
 This means the coating thickness can be finely controlled.
-The paper and waterproof film is then laminated to the textile woven fabric and the paper is removed.
-The end result is a fabric that is lighter, whilst being just as waterproof.
+The end result is a fabric that is lighter and waterproof.
 It is more flexible, softer and much more comfortable to wear.

-Conventional waterproof fabrics fall into two main categories.
+Conventional waterproof fabrics fall into three main categories: